iicanfly/ASR/README.md

 From [here](https://drive.google.com/file/d/1BzwGgbUBilaEZXAu7e1SlvxSwcAfVe2w/view), you can download the word embedding file word2vec_redial.npy

-To run the checkpoint, you can run the following code:
+To run our trained model, you can run the following code:
 `python run.py --is_test True`

 To train the model, you can run the following code: